jimmyfowler/jimmyfowler.github.io/README.md

-### **Building an RV-12 (_May 2023 - Present_) (Husky Flying Club)**
+### **Building an RV-12 (_May 2023 - June 2024) (Husky Flying Club)**
-I am currently leading a team of 6 engineers to machine and assemble aircraft parts.
-I Conduct & coordinate team meetings and allocate work to other student engineers on the project.
-I'm also planning & writing operations & legal documents with an experienced aerospace lawyer.
+I led a team of 6 engineers to machine and assemble aircraft parts, conducted & coordinated team meetings, and allocated work to other student engineers on the project.
+On the side, I was responsible for planning & writing operations & legal documents with an experienced aerospace lawyer.